 Getting in shape for summer is a popular springtime topic.
 But have you thought about giving your wallet a swimsuit workout as well?
 After all, your financial health is just as important.

 If your finances have gotten out of shape, you aren’t alone.
 The Federal Reserve produces an annual snapshot of American finances, the “Report on the Economic Well-Being of U.S. Households.”

-• Some 57% of Americans with credit cards carried a monthly balance in the prior year.
-(Even credit cards categorized as “low interest” averaged a 12.6% interest rate.)
+- Some 55% of Americans with credit cards carried a monthly balance in the prior year.
+(The national credit card APR is 16.15%.)

-• And shockingly, 31% of non-retired Americans said they have no retirement savings or pension, including 27% of those 60 or older.
+- And shockingly, 25% of non-retired Americans said they have no retirement savings or pension.

 Does someone need to get back in financial shape?
 Consider a series of “exercises” that will help you understand your financial situation, cut back on expenses, kick unhealthy financial habits, and build your financial fitness.